Skip to content

 What is Warp Terminal?

-Warp Terminal is an AI-powered terminal replacement tool developed by Warp that enables developers and data professionals to enhance their command-line experience with integrated AI assistance and agentic capabilities.
-It functions as an agentic development environment, allowing users to run and orchestrate various AI coding agents like Claude Code and Codex within its unified interface.
+Warp Terminal is an AI-powered terminal replacement tool developed by Warp that enables developers and teams to enhance their command-line experience with integrated AI assistance and agentic capabilities.
+It functions as an agentic development environment, allowing users to run and orchestrate various AI coding agents, including Claude Code and Codex, within its unified interface across macOS, Windows, and Linux.

 features